rethink sustainability

 The Blue Economy - five ways to save our oceans

-Yet, industrial fishing, offshore oil exploration and using oceans as the world's dumping ground for plastics and harmful chemicals have placed this fragile ecosystem on a knife's edge.
-Our wasteful, idle, lopsided and dirty (WILD) economic model is killing our oceans, which could cost USD 428 billion annually by 20501.
-By living on this “take-make-waste" model, we have endangered our ecosystem and lost essential species.
+Yet, industrial fishing, offshore oil exploration and using oceans as the world’s dumping ground for plastics and harmful chemicals have placed this fragile ecosystem on a knife’s edge.
+Our wasteful, idle, lopsided and dirty (WILD) economic model is killing our oceans, which could cost more than USD 400 billion annually by 20501.
+By living on this “take-make-waste” model, we have endangered our ecosystem and lost essential species.

 So now is the time to protect and harness our oceans to secure a sustainable blue economy – by using them and their resources for economic development.
-According to the World Wildlife Fund, the economic value of our oceans is over USD 24 trillion and they generate around USD 2.5 trillion every year.
+According to the World Wildlife Fund, the economic value of our oceans is over USD 24 trillion2, while the UN estimates that they generate around USD 2.5 trillion every year3.
 This only includes direct economic benefits, and does not take into account the additional benefits in terms of the ocean’s contributions to climate regulation and other ecosystem services mentioned above.
 There is now overwhelming evidence that the future economic and ecological prosperity of the planet depends on healthy oceans.

 From enhanced protection of our oceans, strong limitation of fishing, plant-based alternatives and global CO2 reduction, we look at five ways to support our oceans and their ability to provide the services that we all depend on.